fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 There are tutorials explaining how to write plugins using python or C++.
 The `rqt_turtle` plugin is written in C++.
 The [source code](https://github.com/fjp/rqt-turtle) is hosted on GitHub.

+The code tries to follow the [ROS CppStyleGuide](http://wiki.ros.org/CppStyleGuide).

 ## C++ vs Python

 Note that most rqt plugins are wirtten in Python and it is even recommended to write them in Python.
 However, because of few documented C++ plugins, this project shows how to write a plugin in C++ and it is similar to the [`rqt_image_view` plugin](http://wiki.ros.org/rqt_image_view) that is also programmed in C++.
 In case you are planning to reuse existing rqt plugins make sure to use the language that they are written in.
 As you will see later in this writeup, I had to use some compromise to use existing rqt plugins which are were written in Python.
-Another drawback is that the XMLRPC functionality available from the ROS Master API is not well documented.
+Another drawback is that the [XML-RPC](https://en.wikipedia.org/wiki/XML-RPC) functionality available from the ROS Master API is not well documented.
 For example using Python to obtain service or topic information such as types or arguments is much easier with Python.